Writing good image alt text

 Decorative images

-Some images are included only for visual purposes and do not add meaning.
+Some images are included only for visual purposes and do not add any additional meaning.

 If removing an image would not change what the page is saying, it is decorative.
 Decorative images should be skipped by screen readers so people can focus on what matters.